 3. Explore Ben Thanh Market

-Ben Thanh Market in District 1 is the most famous market in Ho Chi Minh City and a great place to buy handicrafts and local souvenirs.
+Ben Thanh Market in District 1 is one of the top tourist attractions in Saigon.
+It’s the most famous market in Ho Chi Minh City and a great place to experience local Vietnamese culture.
 It’s one of the earliest surviving structures in Saigon and a key symbol of the city.

 Being as popular as it is, Ben Thanh Market can get pretty crowded but it’s definitely worth a visit, especially if it’s your first time in Ho Chi Minh City.
 It has over 1,500 stalls selling everything from lacquerware, textiles, crafts, bags, spices, and shoes.